Zhenlisme/heliano/readme.md

 1. check and install all dependencies one by one.
 All dependencies except rnamotif could be installed via conda/mamba.
 2. download the latest hela package.
 `git clone https://github.com/Zhenlisme/HELA.git`
 3. switch to the source code dorectory that you cloned at the last step.
+   `cd HELA/`
-4. run configure file.
+5. run configure file.
    `bash configure.sh`
-5. You can find HELA in bin/ directory.
+6. You can find HELA in bin/ directory.
 # Usage
 ### 1. Activate the hela conda environment (for conda/mamba installation)
 `conda activate hela`